encukou/gillcup/doc/source/tutorial2.rst

 use a timer that advances by a fixed amount after we're drawing each frame.

 The second line applies a very uninteresting animation to the rectangle, rotating it instantly by 45°.
-This is abous as disappointing as the blank window from the previous part of the tutorial; let's fix that.
+This is about as disappointing as the blank window from the previous part of the tutorial; let's fix that.